 With the increasing amount of products and services available to consumers today, one thing hasn’t changed – you need to stand out from the pack in order to survive.
-The way you market your business, your product and your brand sets you apart – a successful marketing strategy is vital to a successful sales campaign.
+And that all comes down to smart marketing, writes founder and CEO of Taurus Marketing.

-Examine your marketplace
+1. Examine your marketplace

-As always your campaign should start with hard facts not perception.
-In order to sell a successful product you need to know your market inside and out.
+As always, your campaign should start with hard facts – not perception.
+In order to sell a successful product you need to know your market, inside and out.
 Entering a market blindly is dangerous.
 Research your market; find out what people want from your product or service.

 Some questions to consider:

-1. Who is your audience?
+- Who is your audience?

-2. What do they like/dislike?
+- What do they like/dislike?

-3. Where are the gaps in the market?
+- Where are the gaps in the market?

-4. What can you offer that no one else does?
+- What can you offer that no one else does?

-A competitor analysis will provide you with a clear outline of what has and is yet to be achieved including industry benchmarks and which key messages can differentiate you from the rest.
+A competitor analysis will provide you with a clear outline of what has been – and is yet to be – achieved, including industry benchmarks and which key messages can differentiate you from the rest.

-Set clear objectives and SMART goals
+2. Set clear budget objectives and SMART goals

 Set short and long term objectives that can be clearly measured and are consistent with the vision you see for your business.
 At the end of your campaign you need to be able to clearly see what has been completed and whether you have got where you were heading.

 A successful marketing campaign requires a clear marketing plan that should coincide with the goals of the business.
 Part of the initial planning is creating a budget.
 Set a specific budget for the campaign to keep unnecessary spending and overspending to a minimum.

-Key messages give clarity
+3. Key messages give clarity

 Intertwined with your brand and unique selling points, your key messages are the arrows that shoot in front to define your brand and your business.
 Your key messages shape your collateral and public presence including website, social media, stationery, case studies, office and media releases.

 One of the downsides to having such a variety of media to deliver your message is that it is easy to become fragmented.
 So keep your messages simple and straight to the point.

-Take the good feedback with the bad
+4. Take the good feedback with the bad

-Lastly, tracking your marketing campaign results helps determine whether you are on the right track and whether your campaign is delivering its intended message to the right audience.
+Tracking your marketing campaign results helps determine whether you are on the right track, and whether your campaign is delivering its intended message to the right audience.